(Original posted in 2015 and updated 1/14/2019 by Dr. Cynthia)

 There are many ways to treat high blood pressure, including lifestyle changes and/or medications.
 Dr. Cynthia strongly believes in helping her patients make behavioral lifestyle changes to improve their overall health before prescribing excessive amounts of medications.
-To reduce blood pressure, Dr. Cynthia recommends an anti-inflammatory diet, limiting sodium intake, increasing physical activity, weight loss, decreasing alcohol intake and incorporating traditional treatments, such as spices with medicinal benefits.
+To reduce blood pressure, Dr. Cynthia recommends an anti-inflammatory diet, limiting sodium and carbohydrate intake, increasing physical activity, weight loss, decreasing alcohol intake and incorporating ancient traditional treatments, such as spices with medicinal benefits.

 As a way to manage your blood pressure, herbs and spices are a fantastic way to increase the medicinal value of your foods.
 Studies show that some common spices can help protect from heart disease and the deterioration brought about by aging.
 Researchers have discovered a connection between the phenol content of certain herbs and spices and their capacity to prevent glycation and formation of AGE compounds that are responsible for premature aging and heart disease.
 Below are some herbs and spices that can help lower your blood pressure: